Poll shows Greece electing pro-bailout government

 Earlier on Thursday Tsipras predicted his party would sweep next month's election and refused to give up his demand for an end to "barbaric" austerity policies he said were bankrupting the nation.

-"They are trying to terrorize the people to make SYRIZA cave in.
+"They are trying to terrorise the people to make SYRIZA cave in.
 We will never compromise," the ex-Communist student leader told his party's lawmakers, often addressing them as "comrades".

 "We will never participate in a government to rescue the bailout," he said.
 "The Greek people voted for an end to the bailout and barbaric austerity.
 They ignored the threats and the cheap propaganda.
 And we are certain they will do the same now."